Skip to content

 The alternatives to PEO and employee leasing are ASOs (Administrative Service Organizations), EOR (Employer of Record), HRO (Human Resources Outsourcing), and RPO (Recruitment Process Outsourcing).

 ASOs (Administrative Service Organizations) provide outsourced support for administrative HR functions, such as payroll processing, benefits administration, and tax filings, while the client company remains the legal employer of record.
-The ASO does not enter into a co-employment relationship or share employment liability with the client business, as compared to PEO.
+Unlike a PEO, an ASO does not enter into a co-employment relationship or share employment liability with the client.

-EOR (Employer of Record) acts as the legal employer for the client company’s workforce, handles payroll, taxes, benefits, and ensures compliance, particularly in regions where the company lacks a legal entity.
-The client company maintains authority over daily operations and employee management, but the EOR takes full employer-related liability.
+EOR (Employer of Record) acts as the legal employer for the client company's workforce, handling payroll, taxes, benefits, and compliance, particularly in regions where the company lacks a legal entity.
+The client maintains authority over daily operations and employee management, but the EOR takes on full employer-related liability.

 HRO (Human Resources Outsourcing) is a customizable model where a business outsources specific HR functions, such as payroll, benefits, recruitment, or compliance, without entering a co-employment arrangement.
-The client has full employment liability and control, and only selects the tasks they want to outsource.
+The client retains full employment liability and control, and chooses only the tasks it wants to outsource.

-RPO (Recruitment Process Outsourcing) is a specialized service that takes responsibility for part or all of the recruitment lifecycle, which includes candidate sourcing, screening, interview coordination, offer management, and onboarding.
-RPO providers do not take any employer responsibilities or legal liability, and their role matches the client company’s in-house HR or hiring team.
+RPO (Recruitment Process Outsourcing) takes responsibility for part or all of the recruitment lifecycle, including candidate sourcing, screening, interview coordination, offer management, and onboarding.
+RPO providers carry no employer responsibilities or legal liability and work alongside the client's in-house HR or hiring team.

 Is a PEO the right HR solution for small businesses?